StevePapasot/SOC-Analyst-Playbooks/Impossible Travel - Geo-based Alerts.md

 ## STEP 2.
 Behavior:
 1) Check if the user have done it in the past.
 2) Check all the source IPs.

+<!> IMPORTANT: Check if the user is using VPN <!>

+### TIP: ip analyze checklist.
+1. OWNERSHIP (ASN) -> WHO OWNS THE IP?
+2. GeoIP location
+3. Anonymous Proxy (VT)
+4. Reputation Check (VT, AbuseIPDB)
+5. Passive DNS/Hostnames (Any linked domains?
+DNS/VT)
+6. Check if used before (7 or 30 days TimeFrame)
+7. Login Method Used (Raw Logs - Password or MFA use)
+8. Log Source